 Public Transportation And Walkability

-Trams are quite convenient in some areas (especially the city center) if you are visiting the city for a couple of days or a week, but they are quite unrealiable.
+Trams can be quite convenient in some areas (especially the city center) if you are visiting the city for a couple of days or a week, but they are quite unrealiable.
 Why?
-Well, the trams are cute and vintage, but they are also old, and they break down from time to time.
-If you use them regularly, you can expect one of them to break (or stop because one of the previous ones did, blocking the rails), and you have to get out and find an alternative… or walk.
-That happens approximately once per week if you use them regularly.
-That’s why we decided to get the bikes.
+Well, the trams are "cute" and "vintage", meaning, they are ANCIENT, and they break down regularly.
+If you use them often, you can expect one of them to break (or stop because one of the previous ones did, blocking the rails), and you have to get out and find an alternative… or walk.
+That happens at least once per week if you use public transport on a daily basis.
+That’s why we finally decided to get second-hand bikes.

-Other transport systems such as the metro and the bus lines work much better.
-The infrastructure, however, is quite outdated, including the machines to get the tickets, which never seem to work.
+The metro works better, but it does not reach many areas out of the city center.
+The infrastructure, still, is quite outdated, including the machines to get the tickets, which never seem to work.
 I have still not been able to pay for a ticket using a debit card in any bus or train station in Lisbon.
 The machines are frustratingly slow and don’t work most of the time, generating long queues.
-Lisbon, please invest some of the money you get from tourism to improve this.
+Again, Lisbon, invest some of the money you get from tourism to improve this.

 Tourism And Gentrification

 Lisbon has a high number of abandoned buildings (44k, more than 10k of them in the city center), more than any other western nation I’ve seen.
 It reminds me of some parts of the Balkans or Eastern Europe.
 There is a number of reasons, including the ridiculously high price of real estate here.
 Not many Portuguese people live in the city center (in comparison to the size of the city).

 Especially during the summer, there are more tourists around than locals.
 That means you won’t hear much Portuguese, but English and French.
 This is the only country in the world, apart from Thailand, where I’ve seen tuk-tuks on the streets.
 Enough said.